 ☞ READ MORE: French Culture: 50+ facts and tidbits from France

-34. The French “Right of way” while driving
+34. The French “Right of way” while driving can be confusing

 The French “Right of way” is exceptional in that even a smaller country road on the right may have priority, unless they have a specific sign saying otherwise.